Bitcoin Pizza Day

 First, the names of the keycards needed to be deciphered to find the correct characters to which they were referencing in the triptych.

-Then we needed to overlay the keycards onto the Garden of earthly delights.
+Then the Hunters needed to overlay the keycards onto The Garden of Earthly Delights.
 The theory of the methodology is that the arrow of the keycard lands on the nose of the character connected and referenced by the keycard name.
-Example, frog starts on the X of the blue king keycard and the arrow lands on the nose of the frog.
+Example, the “Frog” keycard starts on the X of the “Blue King” keycard and the arrow lands on the nose of the frog character in the painting.
 Indeed we were to play the nose game.

 The X marked the start of the next keycard used.

-For the first keycard blue king we ran from the nose of the pig from the previous encounter.
-The X denoted the start point of the next keycard, the frog keycard.
+For the first keycard “Blue King” the Hunters had to run it from the nose of the pig from the previous encounter, as there was no previous key with an X to start the chain.
+The X of the “Blue King” keycard denoted the start point of the next keycard, the “Frog” keycard.

-The keycards that were to be used were found in the map, which was released to the community as an awesome NFT.
+The keycards that were to be used were found in the map, which was released to the community as an awesome NFT called “Trip through the Garden“.
+This NFT can only be viewed fully by holding one in your wallet and logging in on the Trip through the Garden web page of the BTCO website.

 The order of the keycards was determined by the characters encountered in the Apocryphal Alice texts provided by GITM.

-The texts told of the rabbit rolling over, this meant the Lepus constellation had to be flipped to the other side of the triptych, revealing his Oddness at the top of the left ear.
+The texts told of the rabbit rolling over, this meant the Lepus constellation had to be flipped to the other side of the triptych.
+This revealed his Oddness at the top of the left ear of the overlayed Lepus rabbit constellation.

 Mt.
 Gox Creation